 Welcome to Movable Worlds

-From Kuala Lumpur, Berlin, and places in between: a newsletter about how we seek and tell stories to make sense of a changing world & our personal and collective place in it.
-Sign up here!
+From Kuala Lumpur, Berlin, places in between: how we seek and tell stories to make sense of a changing world and our place in it.

 “This looks so wonderful!
 (In fact, breaking my vow not to sign up for new newsletters for this one!)
 Everything Emily writes is stellar.” —Abby Seiff